Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-Now that we know how to make our timer tick, amd how to clear our timer from memory once the `<GameTimer>` is removed from the DOM, let's bring all this together in our project.
+Now that we know how to make our timer tick, and how to clear the timer from memory, let's bring this all together in our project.

 As a side effect of the React mounting the component, we need to set and the clear the interval at the right phases within the component lifecycle.